Preston12321/hugo-portfolio/content/_index.md

 draft: true
 ---

-3<sup>rd</sup> year Computer Science student with 8 years of multi-disciplinary experience.
+3rd year Computer Science major at Macalester College.
 I love learning new things, and as a result, I have a wide breadth of knowledge and experience that would serve any task and any team well.